nickyiliwang/merch-site/README.md

-Making a merchandise website with React Hooks, Firebase, Stripe and React-router-dom
+Making a merchandise website with React Hooks, Firebase(Cloud Firestore, Auth), Stripe and React-router-dom